2017 Summer Conference Presentations

 - Internet Scavenger Hunt - It's never a bad idea to make THEM research the answers.
 Before teaching, give them a worksheet with questions or situations where they must find the answer online.
 The kids love this sort of activity!
 Then discuss what they found afterwards.
 It's sort of like an anticipation guide--they will be much more interested in the discussion because they already did their research.
 I also did something similar when I taught entrepreneurship.
 I taught the basic info, then sent them off on a scavenger hunt to look up entrepreneurs, inventors, etc.

 - Self-Grading Assignments - I have become a huge fan of self-grading assignments using Word.
 In my Making Macros class, I go into detail about how to do this with the help of Vlookup tables, data validation, etc. These assignments give the students immediate feedback and can be quite interactive!
+To see HOW TO MAKE self grading assignments, click on the Making Macros link at the bottom of this page.

 - Kahoot! - I hesitate to add this one because I fear it's getting a little overused in the classroom.
 Kids who don't get in the top five tend to lose interest.
 However, it's still a great way to get the kids interested.
 It doesn't have to be a quiz about what they learned--it can also be a great pre-test to see what they know going in.